 First invented in 1875 by Pierre Babolat, the same year that the Marylebone Cricket Club's 1875 Rules of Lawn Tennis had been drawn, natural gut is one of the oldest tennis string types on the planet.

-To this day it remains one of the most frequently used strings on the pro tour despite that fact polyester and other synthetic strings have entered the market.
+It remains one of the most frequently used strings on the pro tour despite the fact polyester and other synthetic strings have entered the market.

 Where Did Natural Gut Originate?

 Pierre Babolat manufactured the first set of natural gut tennis strings in 1875.
 Babolat was in the musical instrument business, making strings for cellos, violins and other string instruments.